sigstore/root-signing/README.md

 The current published repository metadata lives in the [repository](/repository/repository) subfolder of this GitHub repository.
 In this repository, you will find the top-level TUF metadata files, delegations, and target files.

 * [root.json](repository/repository/root.json): This is the current `root.json`.
 It is signed by at least 3 out of the 5 [current root keyholders](https://github.com/sigstore/root-signing#current-sigstore-root-keyholders).
 Other signing keys endorsed by this root include:
-  * A set of 5 targets keyholders (the root keyholders).
+  * A set of 5 offline targets keyholders.
+To minimize the number of offline keysets, this is the same set as the root keyholders.
   * An online [snapshotting key](https://github.com/sigstore/root-signing/blob/57ac5cd83b90ff97af78db846eea2525eb0eee81/repository/repository/root.json#L87-L97) located at `projects/project-rekor/locations/global/keyRings/sigstore-root/cryptoKeys/snapshot`.
 You can verify the hex-encoded public key value with the following code:
   ```
   $ gcloud kms keys versions get-public-key 1 --key snapshot --keyring sigstore-root --location global --project project-rekor | openssl ec -pubin -noout -text